 - Here you define whether to use automatic SQL Server updates or not.
-I recommend enabling this option, as updates often bring fixes for functionality and security holes, performance enhancements, and new features.
-Click on "Next."
+I recommend enabling this option, as updates often bring fixes for features and security holes, performance improvements and the addition of new features.
+Click "Next".

 - In this screen, SQL Server will list the prerequisites for the installation.
 For me, it generated a Warning warning that I must configure ports in Firewall to allow remote connections (Learn more here).
-If all is right, click "Next."
+If everything is right, click on “Next”.

 - Here we will define the type of SQL Server installation.

-- In the “SQL Server Feature Installation” option, the installation will allow you to select each of the components, which include Database, Analysis Services (Cubes / BI), Reporting Services, and Integration Services.
-(Programming tool using T-SQL and other features like file manipulation, Excel generation, etc.).
-By selecting this option, we will configure each of the services on the next screens and it does not come with anything preselected.
+- In the “SQL Server Feature Installation” option, the installation will allow you to select each of the components, which include the Database, Analysis Services (Cubes / BI), Reporting Services (Data extraction and reporting tool) and Integration Services (Programming tool using T-SQL and other resources such as file manipulation, Excel generation, etc.).
+When selecting this option, we will configure each of the services on the next screens and it does not come with anything pre-selected.

-- In the “SQL Server PowerPivot for SharePoint” option, you will install the PowerPivot feature on the Sharepoint server and optionally choose to install the database on the server.
+- In the option “SQL Server PowerPivot for SharePoint”, you will install the PowerPivot feature on the Sharepoint server and optionally you can choose to install the database on the server.

-- In the “All Features with Defaults” option, the installation will select all features (Database, Analysis Services, Reporting Services and Integration Services) with their default settings on the next screen.
-It is the easiest way to install SQL Server and what I will use in the tutorial.
+- In the option “All Features with Defaults”, the installation will select all resources (Database, Analysis Services, Reporting Services and Integration Services) with their default settings on the next screen.
+It is the easiest way to install SQL Server and the one I will use in the tutorial.

 - On this screen, the installation will check some more prerequisites to proceed with the installation.

-- If I fail in the .NET Framework 3.5 Service Pack step 1, as in my case, where I had just installed Windows Server, Download the installation file or enable .NET features if you are installing on Windows Server (Server Management> Adding Roles and Features logged in as ADMINISTRATOR).
-Install, restart the server for the installation to take effect, and restart SQL Server installation by repeating the previous steps.
+- If I fail in the .NET Framework 3.5 Service Pack step 1, as in my case, where I had just installed Windows Server, Download the installation file or activate .NET features if installing on Windows Server (Server Management> Adding Roles and Features logged in as ADMINISTRATOR).
+Install, restart the server for the installation to take effect and start the SQL Server installation again by repeating the previous steps.

 An instance, either standard or named, has its own set of program and data files, as well as a set of common files shared between all instances of SQL Server on the computer.
 For this reason, even if you install SQL Server as the default instance, you MUST enter the instance ID.

-- In this screen, we configure how to start SQL Server services (Automatic, Disabled, or Manual).
-For those using only the database, check primarily SQL Server Agent services, which is responsible for the jobs (automated routines) that run on the server and which is usually configured by default as Manual startup and SQL Server Database Engine, which is the database engine.
+- On this screen, we configure the way to start the SQL Server services (Automatic, Disabled or Manual).
+For those using only the database, check mainly the SQL Server Agent services, which are responsible for the Jobs (automated routines) that run on the server and which are usually configured by default as Manual startup and the SQL Server Database Engine, which is the database engine.

 Both of these services must be set to autostart if you want to turn on the server / computer automatically when the database is available automatically.

-- In this screen, we define the server's collation, which is the input and output language of texts.
-This is where we define whether the bank will have accent support, whether it will be case-sensitive (lowercase letters are different from uppercase letters.
-This is the default setting) or case-insensitive (Uppercase and lowercase letters are interpreted by the bank as the same thing) .
+- In this screen, we define the Collation of the server, which is the input and output language of the texts.
+This is where we define whether the bank will support accentuation, whether it will be case-sensitive (lowercase letters are different from uppercase letters.
+This is the default setting) or case-insensitive (uppercase and lowercase letters are interpreted by the bank as the same thing) .

-Note: Collation of tables may differ from the collation of a specific column, which may also differ from the collation of the database.
-Database Collation is used to set the default collation of tables and columns when not specified.
+Note: The collation of tables can be different from the collation of a specific column, which can also be different from the collation of the database.
+The Collation of the database is used to define the default collation of tables and columns when not specified.

-- By clicking on the “Customize” button (optional), we can customize the collation of the database as needed.
-Particularly, I don't like using Case-Sensitive bank very much, although it's good practice, but it's a matter of taste.
+- By clicking on the “Customize” button (optional), we can customize the database collation according to the need.
+I don't particularly like to use the Case-Sensitive bench, although it is a good practice, but it is a matter of taste.

 - In the next screen, we will configure the database engine.
 Here we define the database authentication mode and the AD users who will be administrators.
-To add the logged in user who is installing SQL Server, simply click the "Add Current User" button.
+To add the logged in user who is installing SQL Server, just click on the “Add Current User” button.